mattcan/Docs/aspnet/security/2fa.rst

 ..
 Add Set up SMS for ASPSMS just after "Setup for Twilio"

 In this article:
-	- `Create a New ASP.NET 5 Project`_
+	- `Create a new ASP.NET 5 project`_
 	- `Setup up SMS for two-factor authentication with Twilio`_
 	- `Enable two-factor authentication`_
 	- `Login with two-factor authentication`_
 	- `Account lockout for protecting against brute force attacks`_
 	- `Debugging  Twilio`_

-Create a New ASP.NET 5 Project
+Create a new ASP.NET 5 project
 ------------------------------

 Create a new ASP.NET 5 web app with individual user accounts.

 .. image:: accconfirm/_static/new-project.png

-Follow the instructions in :doc:`accconfirm` to set up and require SSL.
+After you create the project, follow the instructions in :doc:`accconfirm` to set up and require SSL.

 Setup up SMS for two-factor authentication with Twilio
 -------------------------------------------------------